NATURE OF OPERATIONS

 NOTE 1 – NATURE OF OPERATIONS

 In March 2020, the World Health Organization declared the outbreak of COVID-19, a novel strain of coronavirus, a global pandemic.
 This outbreak caused major disruptions to businesses and markets worldwide as the virus continued to spread.
 The COVID-19 pandemic has disrupted, and the Company expects it will continue to disrupt, its operations.
-The extent of the effect on the Company’s operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, and governmental, regulatory and private sector responses, all of which are uncertain and difficult to predict.
+The extent of the effect on the Company’s operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, and governmental, regulatory and private sector responses, direct and indirect economic effects as a result of inflation, supply chain disruptions and labor shortages all of which are uncertain and difficult to predict.
 Although the Company is unable to estimate the financial effect of the pandemic, at this time, if the pandemic continues over a long period of time, it could have a material adverse effect on the Company’s business, results of operations, financial condition, and cash flows.
 The financial statements do not reflect any adjustments as a result of the pandemic.

-The Company’s primary activities since inception have included organizational activities and performing research and development activities relating to the development of its two antibiotic candidates and raising funds through equity offerings including its initial public offering (“IPO”) consummated in June 2021.
+The Company’s primary activities since inception aside from organizational activities have included performing research and development activities relating to the development of its two antibiotic candidates and raising funds through equity offerings including its initial public offering (“IPO”) consummated in June 2021.
 The Company has not generated any revenues since inception.

 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
 The Company has needed to raise capital from sales of its securities to sustain operations.
-On June 29, 2021, the Company completed the IPO issuing 2,875,000 shares of common stock at a price of $6.00 per share, with gross proceeds of approximately $17.3 million.
-As of June 30, 2021, the Company had a cash balance of approximately $17.1 million.
+On June 29, 2021, the Company completed the IPO, issuing 2,875,000 shares of common stock at a price of $6.00 per share, with gross proceeds of approximately $17.3 million.
+On July 27, 2022, the Company completed a registered direct offering and a concurrent private placement, issuing 1,159,211 shares of common stock and 130,769 pre-funded warrants and series A warrants to purchase 1,289,980 shares of common stock and series B warrants to purchase 1,289,980 shares of common stock for gross proceeds of approximately $4.2 million.
+As of March 31, 2023, the Company had a cash balance of approximately $7.2 million, which based on current estimates will not be sufficient to meet its anticipated cash requirements for at least 12 months from the issuance of the condensed financial statements for the period ended March 31, 2023.
 Management believes that the Company will continue to incur losses for the foreseeable future and will need additional resources to sustain its operations until it can achieve profitability and positive cash flows, if ever.
 Management plans to seek additional equity financing and grant funding, but cannot assure that such financing and funding will be available at acceptable terms, or at all.
-The accompanying unaudited condensed interim financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+These matters raise substantial doubt about the Company’s ability to continue as a going concern.
+The accompanying condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 There can be no assurance that the Company’s research and development will be successfully completed or that any Company product candidate will be approved by the Food and Drug Administration (“FDA”) or any other worldwide regulatory authority or become commercially viable.
 The Company is subject to risks common to companies in the biopharmaceutical industry including, but not limited to, dependence on collaborative arrangements, development by the Company or its competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, and compliance with FDA and other governmental regulations and approval requirements.

 The entire disclosure for the nature of an entity's business, major products or services, principal markets including location, and the relative importance of its operations in each business and the basis for the determination, including but not limited to, assets, revenues, or earnings.
 For an entity that has not commenced principal operations, disclosures about the risks and uncertainties related to the activities in which the entity is currently engaged and an understanding of what those activities are being directed toward.